Greetings to you music lovers and thrill seekers and conversationalists all across the fruited play in Rush Limbaugh and the fastest week in media.

 At some point, we are going to pay that.

-And it's not gonna stop at $6,700 a family.
+And it's not going to stop at $6,700 a family.

 And there are some who aren't.

-I'm talking about uh uh elected officials.
+I'm talking about elected officials.

-It's you know, this is not Civics 101.
+This is not Civics 101.

-This is not you know Thorndike Foghorn being elected by his constituents and going up to Washington and always keeping his constituents in mind because once Foghorn Thorndike or whatever gets up there, here comes this lobbying group and here comes that law.
+This is not Thorndike Foghorn being elected by his constituents and going up to Washington and always keeping his constituents in mind because once Foghorn Thorndike or whatever gets up there, here comes this lobbying group and here comes that law.

-And I have nothing against lobbyists, it's the way of the world.
+And I have nothing against lobbyists.

 And we don't lobby them.

-We write letters, we call phones, some of you do, but we don't lobby them.
+Some of you do, but we don't lobby them.

 They're used to being lobbied.